aryaphalke2003/Garbage_Detection_App/README.md

 ->Run the command 'flutter doctor' to see if there are any platform dependencies you need to complete the setup.

 # Install Android Studio
-->Download and install Android Studio.
+->Download and install Android Studio from [https://developer.android.com/studio]

 ->Run flutter doctor to confirm that Flutter has located your installation of Android Studio.
 If Flutter cannot locate it, run 'flutter config --android-studio-dir=<directory>' to set the directory that Android Studio is installed to.